SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 - When we send a message to `BigMac` or `Minna`, the corresponding method is looked up in their corresponding classes `Workstation` or `SpecialWorkstation` and follows the inheritance link up to `Object`.
 - When we send a message to the classes `Workstation` or `SpecialWorkstation`, the corresponding method is looked up in their class, the class `Class` and up to `Object`.

+### Conclusion

+ObjVLisp is a minimal kernel with its two main classes.
+It uses the infrastructure of the underlying language (integers, strings, booleans...).
+When the language is fully reflective such as Pharo all such infrastructure has to be defined at the same level as the class `Object` and `Class` but the model principles stay the same.

+## Diving into the kernel

+In this chapter we will describe one by one all the aspects of the kernel.
+We will cover instance shapes, methods,  instance and inheritance relationship interplay, object allocation, object and class initialization...

 ### Instances